raahmed/Flask-React-Postgres/README.md

 2. Optionally, under the "Application Settings", add a new environment variable for [Application Insights](https://docs.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview).

-3. In VSCoode, right-click the App Service, select *Deploy to Web App*
+3. In VSCode, right-click the App Service, select *Deploy to Web App*

 (See [Deploying your app using Git](right-click the App Service again, select Deploy to Web App) for more details)